Peachorchids/peachorchids.github.io/about.md

 I like brainstorming ideas and finding solutions.
 Somehow I got that skills from my teenage years because I am the first daughter in my family and I took up responsibility of providing and assisting my parents with my younger ones very much earlier in life.

 Most of the IT courses I tried to enroll on costs an arm and a leg so i was not buoyant enough to go for it.
 I wanted to start somewhere that can help me learn while still making a living, that was how i started learning how to create websites with WordPress.
-I did more of self learning online, using youtube videos and research materials i gotnoff the internet.
-That was how i was able to started my own business.
+I did more of self learning online, using youtube videos and research materials I got off the internet.
+That was how I started my own business.
 I source for product, import, create sales pages and promote on social medias.

 Unfortunately I have not been able to fulfill that dream yet because my life has been a whole lots of ups and downs.
 But i have not given up on that.
 It has not really been an easy journey but I am grateful.